MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 ### -GroupMailbox
 This parameter is available only in the cloud-based service.

-The GroupMailbox switch is required to modify Group Mailboxes in Exchange Online.
+The GroupMailbox switch is required to modify Microsoft 365 Groups in Exchange Online.
 You don't need to specify a value with this switch.

-You can use any value that uniquely identifies the Group Mailbox.
-For example:

-- Name
-- Alias
-- Distinguished name (DN)
-- Canonical DN
-- Domain\\Username
-- Email address
-- GUID
-- LegacyExchangeDN
-- SamAccountName
-- User ID or user principal name (UPN)

 ```yaml
 Type: MailboxIdParameter